Introduction to HTML Entities

 <p>I want to display <i> tag</p>

 To the end, we understood the meaning of special characters implemented in the Html document.
 In some situations, web pages are in need of these special symbols.
 All these Entities can be used on a website to display the characters.
-As our system keyboard does support some technical and currency symbols making use of these symbols to display on the HTML page.
+Our system keyboard supports some technical and currency symbols using these symbols to display on the HTML page.

 This is a guide to HTML Entities.
 Here we discuss the Introduction and different HTML entities in tabular format along with examples and code implementation.
 You may also look at the following articles to learn more –